VandyApps/code-golf-2016-spring/README.md

 ####PROBLEM

 Write a program that determines if it is possible to rearrange a given sequence of characters into a palindrome.
-For example, the string "abcabc" can be rearranged to be "abccba", a palindrome, so your program should return "yes".
+For example, the string "abcabc" can be rearranged to be "abccba", which is a palindrome, so your program should return "yes".
 The string "abc" cannot be rearranged into a palindrome, so your program should return "no".

 A single character is considered to be a palindrome.

 The file `problem4.practice.txt` is sample input for this question and the file `problem4s.practice.txt` is sample output.

-###5) Number to Character Notation (3 points)
+###5) Encoding
+Difficulty level 3

 ####OVERVIEW